Halcones: Extra 300L

-2003 - 2019
+2003 - 2020

 Due to the success achieved with the Extra 300, the Team began flying the new Extra 300 L. The Extra 300 L was a result of modifications and updates to the older Extra 300 model.

 This low-wing monoplane of German origin is powered by a Textron Lycoming engine of 300 hp.
 2700 rpm.
 6-cylinder and 4-propeller wood blades coated with carbon fiber.
 The two-seater plane is made of 60% composite materials and 40% metal, and features a load factor and G + 10 - 10 G, why roll of 420 ° per second, in the silencer tailpipe, maximum weight 950 kg.
 This version was also designed for acrobatics, but still has only 4 minutes of inverted flight time.

-The first presentation the Extra 300 L made was on February 29, 2003.

 GB1 GameBird

+2020 - currently in use

 During a meeting of Chilean Air Force new Commander in Chief, general Arturo Merino Nuñez with specialized press (March 5, 2019), it was confirmed that the new aircraft of Halcones aerobatic team will be the GameBird GB1.
 Seven of the type are set to be received over July and December 2019, with its public début intended for FIDAE 2020.